 Includes Sahyadri Sub-Cluster, Kudremukh Sub-Cluster, Talakaveri Sub-Cluster, Nilgiri sub-cluster, Anamalai sub-cluster, Periyar Sub-Cluster and Agasthyamalai Sub-Cluster

 Famous for/as Among World’s Ten “Hottest Biodiversity Hotspots”, Includes many National Parks, Wildlife Sanctuaries and Reserve Forests.

 The Western Ghats or the Sahyadri mountain ranges lies along the western coast of the Indian Peninsula.
-The range runs north to south along the western edge of Deccan Plateau.
+The Range runs north to south along the west edge of Deccan Plateau.
 It constitutes sever national parks, reserve forests and wildlife sanctuaries in Kerala, Karnataka, Tamil Nadu and Maharashtra.
 The hills cover 160000 square kilometre area with a length of 1600 kilometre, a width of 100 kilometres and height of 1200 meters.
-It has an extremely high bio-diversity and ranks among the top 8 in World’s Biological Hot Spot Locations.
+It has exceptionally high biodiversity and ranks among the top 8 in World’s Biological Hot Spot Locations.
 The forests along the Western Ghats are home to about 325 species of flora and fauna, which included endangered, rare and critically endangered species of plants and animals.